cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 ## The Update Function

-Tue `Update` function is the core of the AEGIS-128L algorithm.
-It updates the state `{S0, ...S7}` using two 128-bit values.

 ~~~
 Update(Ma, Mb)
 ~~~

+The `Update` function is the core of the AEGIS-128L algorithm.
+It updates the state `{S0, ...S7}` using two 128-bit values.

 Inputs: